ChewOnThis/Add-Remove-Current-Song-To-Playlist/README.md

 ## Acknowledgements

-- [Spicetify](https://spicetify.app/) for providing an awesome platform to customize Spotify.
+- [Spicetify](https://spicetify.app/) for providing an awesome platform to customise Spotify.
 - The Spicetify community for continuous improvements and support.